arielgee/Sage-Like/.misc/tasks.md

 * check all uses of setTimeout() can thay be removed/replaced by sendMessage
 * when feed-item tooltip height is bigger the the height of the listview the sidebar fliker (both have v scrollbars)
 * open feedPreview from pagePopup without adding the feed to sage!		== with middle-click
+* feed tooltip: add '\u2003' after line header (ex.
+URL:). add extra '\u000d' after feed title
 ---

 ## Next
-* feed tooltip: add '\u2003' after line header (ex.
-URL:). add extra '\u000d' after feed title
+* open folder with one click?
 * checking and then unchecking the 'use custom CSS' unnecessarily reload the feedPreview
 * in preferences
 	> Subscribe button <img> in address bar